Human geography: Emotion

+Food

 Health

 Medical or health geography is the application of geographical information, perspectives, and methods to the study of health, disease, and health care.
 Health geography deals with the spatial relations and patterns between people and the environment.
 This is a sub-discipline of human geography, researching how and why diseases are spread and contained.

 Histories

 Historical geography is the study of the human, physical, fictional, theoretical, and "real" geographies of the past.
 Historical geography studies a wide variety of issues and topics.
 A common theme is the study of the geographies of the past and how a place or region changes through time.
 Many historical geographers study geographical patterns through time, including how people have interacted with their environment, and created the cultural landscape.

 Politics

 Political geography is concerned with the study of both the spatially uneven outcomes of political processes and the ways in which political processes are themselves affected by spatial structures.